vercel/next.js/examples/with-redis/README.md

 ## Configuration

 A data store with Redis is required for the app to work.
-In the steps above we'll integrate Lambda Store as the data store.
+In the steps below we'll integrate Lambda Store as the data store.

 ### Without Vercel